Dana Bash: Personal life

 From 1998 to 2007, Bash was married to Jeremy Bash, who would become CIA chief of staff and Department of Defense chief of staff under President Barack Obama.
 In 2008, she married fellow CNN correspondent John King.
 Bash gave birth to a son in 2011; she and King divorced in 2012.

+Bash has been in a relationship with actor Spencer Garrett since 2013.

 In 2011, she resigned as a trustee of Jewish Women International under pressure over its abortion-rights advocacy.
 A number of conservative blogs had highlighted the group's position on abortion after Bash accepted the trustee position.